WandXDapp/WandX-TokenView/README.md

 * Quick summary: Token View panel to view different token's info and social feeds
 * Version: 0.1

-### Scripts included ###

-* AngularJS
-* Angular Strap
-* Bootstrap
-* Bootstrap Daterangepicker
-* Bootstrap Datetimepicker
-* Fastclick
-* Font Awesome
-* Gentella
-* iCheck
-* jQuery
-* moment.js
-* NProgress

-### How do I get set up? ###

-* Summary of set up
-Download the project as zip file and extract in place of your choice.
-Install all dependencies.
-Once you have all the dependencies installed in your system simple run project.py file.
-Command: python project.py
-* Configuration
-You will be asked to setup your company when you run the application for first time
-* Dependencies
-** Python 2.7.10 or later
-** Python Django
-** Python Jinja2
-** PyMySQL
-** MySQLClient
-** PyPiWin32
-* Database configuration
-There is a database database_setup.py file included in the project to assist with database setup.
-Run that file to create a blank database.
-* How to run tests
-* Deployment instructions

-### Contribution guidelines ###

-* Writing tests
-* Code review
-* Other guidelines

 ### Ubuntu Server Setup ###

 Steps to deploy the application on a ubuntu server.
 These setups assume you have a clean image of ubuntu with nothing installed.
+Ensure you have port 80 opened on the server.

 * SSH into server: ssh -i "vikas3434.pem" ubuntu@34.203.225.0
 * Run following commands to install dependencies